-Yes, it is.
-While it's true that an additional step is needed for some projects, the benefits of protecting the rich historical heritage of Swampscott will have been deemed more important than some developments with the historic district having been approved in the first place.
-Without a local historic district, a great many inappropriate developments can take place without the public's opinion being heard.
+While it's true that an additional step is needed for some projects, the benefits of protecting the rich historical heritage of Swampscott have been deemed important.
+Without a Local Historic District, a great many inappropriate developments can take place without the public's opinion being heard.

 If I and my neighbors already maintain the historic character of our properties, why do we need an historic district?

 By having a local historic district, you can be assured that a new property owner across the street from your house will also maintain the historic character of the district.